October 9, 2024

 SHAPING the CROWN

-Row 2 and all even rows: knit around
+Rnd 2 and all even rounds: knit around

 Leave a tail (up to 8").
 You will use a tapestry needle to thread the tail through the last remaining stitches on your needle.
 After removing the needles from the stitches, pull tightly to close the top hole.
 Lastly, hide the tail inside and weave it in.

-Note: Click on the image to enlarge and print out.
+Note: right-click on the image and open the image in a new tab to enlarge and print out.

 The grid lines on the pattern graph may look uneven on your monitor but will print out evenly.